 As a parent or legal guardian, you have to apply for your child.
 Both the parents have to appear in person and sign up at a passport agency or authorized passport acceptance facility.
-If only one parent can appear then a notarized Form DS-3053: Statement of Consent from the non-applying parent/guardian should be submitted.
+If only one parent can appear, then a notarized Form DS-3053: Statement of Consent from the non-applying parent/guardian should be submitted.
 Both the parents are required to show their current valid ID.
-If you are not a U.S. citizen, you must show an alien registration card (“green card”), valid foreign passport, or driver’s license.
+If you are not a U.S. citizen, you must show an alien registration card (green card), valid foreign passport, or driver’s license.
 If you do not have an acceptable ID, someone with current valid ID must vouch for you as described above.
-A child would be issued a Passport valid for a maximum of five (5) years.
+A child will be issued a Passport valid for a maximum of five (5) years.

 - Form DS-11

-- 2 Passport Photos that are : 2 x 2 inches in size, identical, taken within the past 6 months, showing full face, front view with a plain white or off-white background.
-Do not wear a hat or a headgear.
+- 2 passport photos that are: 2 x 2 inches in size, identical, taken within the past 6 months, showing full face, front view with a plain white or off-white background.

-- Proof of US Citizenship such as original copy of your child’s birth certificate (Xerox copies are not accepted) or naturalization certificate.
-The birth certificate will also prove relationship of the child to the parents as it carries the parent’s names.
+- Proof of US Citizenship, such as an original copy of your child’s birth certificate (Xerox copies are not accepted) or naturalization certificate.
+The birth certificate will also prove the relationship of the child to the parents, as it carries the parent’s names.

-- Proof of Identity of both the parents such as Driver’s License or passport etc.
+- Proof of identity of both of the parents, such as driver’s license or passport etc.

 - Passport fee and processing fee.

-- You can also use the Passport Processing services at the nearest USPS office.
+- You can also use the Passport Processing services at your nearest USPS office.

 - To locate the nearest location go to www.usps.com.

-- You can also get the passport photo clicked here.
+- You can also get your passport photo taken here.
 Passport photo processing hours may vary at each store.

-- To find out the nearest passport facility, and other information on Passport Services, visit this link at : http://travel.state.gov
+- To find out the nearest passport facility, and other information on Passport Services, visit this link: http://travel.state.gov

-Do I need to apply for Passport Card for my baby?
+Do I need to apply for a passport card for my baby?

-All US citizens can apply for Passport Card.
-If a person has US passport book there is no need to have a passport card.
-US Passport Card can be used as a form of identification for Minors but the card cannot be used for international air travel.
-It can only be used at land borders and sea-port entry from Mexico, Canada, Bermuda, and the Caribbean.
-It can be convenient and less expensive but not a viable option for children of Indian immigrants who want to travel to India regularly.
+All US citizens can apply for a passport card.
+If a person has a US passport book, there is no need to have a passport card.
+A US passport card can be used as a form of identification for minors, but the card cannot be used for international air travel.
+It can only be used at land borders and sea-port entries from Mexico, Canada, Bermuda, and the Caribbean.
+It can be convenient and less expensive, but not a viable option for children of Indian immigrants who want to travel to India regularly.